nus-cs2113-AY2021S1/tp/docs/team/nat-ho.md

 **Highlights:**
 To enable a wider range of use cases, Quotesify accepts multiple formats for quotes.
 Author and reference are optional flags that can be added to provide more information which will enable users to find and list quotes more efficiently.
-Users will also be reminded of saved quotes, resurfacing and reminding them so that they can better remember them.
+On launch and exit, users will also be reminded of saved quotes, resurfacing and reminding them so that they can better remember.

 #### 2. Quote Reflection feature in Quotesify.